USA Study Visa Immigration

 Documents Required for F1 Student Visa

-Student visa requires you to carry a lot more documents than you would for a tourist visa, by comparison.
+USA study visa from Pakistan and all over the world requires you to carry a lot more documents than you would for a tourist visa, by comparison.
 You need the mandatory documents along with supporting documents of financial and academic records.
 Make sure you refer to this checklist before going to the consulate for the visa interview.

 • Valid Passport